george-pov/YTSkedy/docs/api/http/calendar-events.md

 }
 ```

-The update is an in-place write of the descriptions blob; the event identity and
+The update is an in-place write of the event text snapshot values; the event
-scheduled start are left unchanged.
-The list page re-fetches its current page
+identity, stored field definitions, and scheduled start are left unchanged.
+The
-after a successful edit, so the new descriptions appear in the active sort
+list page re-fetches its current page after a successful edit, so the new text
-order.
+values appear in the active sort order.

 Current behavior and error mapping:

 - Unknown `calendarEventId` returns `404 Not Found`.
 - Invalid JSON returns `400 Bad Request` with a plain string message.
 - Missing request body returns `400 Bad Request` with a plain string message.
+- Missing, unknown, duplicate, blank, or over-length text values return
+  `400 Bad Request`.
-- The `CalendarEventDetails` edit route (`/calendar-events/{calendarEventId}/edit`)
+- The `CalendarEventDetails` edit route
-  consumes this endpoint on save, sending the English and Russian descriptions.
+  (`/calendar-events/{calendarEventId}/edit`) consumes this endpoint on save,
+  sending the event's text values.

 Production release requirements: